 Reading One:The Fundamental Concepts of Metaphysics excerpt

-The first time I encountered “Metaphysics” I thought it was a subject highly closely related to physics, which mainly focuses on the motion of concrete objects.
-However, the prefix “meta” amazingly changed my initial impression of this impressive subject in amazing ways.
+The first time I encountered “Metaphysics” I thought it was a subject closely related to physics, which mainly focuses on the motion of concrete objects.
+However, the prefix “meta” changed my initial impression of this impressive subject in amazing ways.
 “Meta” is a prefix derived from Greek, where western philosophy started.
 In Greek, “Meta” has the meaning of “after” or “beyond”.

-There is a theory that the reason why metaphysics has such a fancy name is because of its arrangement.
-It is said that the book is put behind physics.
-Because of this, the “meta” here refers to “after.”
-On the other hand, AThe application of metaphysics in daily life is unavoidable, especially the idea of attunement, mentioned in the excerpt of <<The Fundamental Concepts of Metaphysics>>.
-In this excerpt, attunements are not side effects.
-Instead, attunements are the way in which people’s behavioursbehaviors are being changed due to the environments.
-They are the way in which people thinks or works.
+The application of metaphysics in daily life is unavoidable, especially the idea of attunement, mentioned in the excerpt of <<The Fundamental Concepts of Metaphysics>>.
+In this excerpt, attunements are defined as the way in which people’s behaviors are being changed due to the environment rather than side effects.
+The definition of environment here can be culture, weather, or even the character of people around you; attunements are the way in which people think or work.

-Based on my experience, though it is very limited, I would like to show how attunement is present in daily life with three theories:
+Attunement is present in daily life, as described by these three theories:

 Attunements are everywhere, and they are mainly presented in terms of changing the atmosphere of a room like the beginning of the excerpt mentioned.
 However, attunement is not only limited in forms of changing the atmosphere of the room.